Length of Study:

 This online program has a core plus elective structure, with two options: students may complete either: eight courses plus a major report; or ten courses.
-Successful applicants to the program may start in either the fall or winter semester of any academic year.
+Successful applicants to the program may start in either the fall, winter or spring semester of any academic year.

 Admission to this program is competitive.
 The basis for admission is typically an undergraduate degree with a minimum of a high second-class standing.
 International applicants with equivalent credentials will also be considered.
 In addition to the academic requirements, you would normally have a demonstrated commitment to the fishery.